Viatorus/emio/README.md

 * [API documentation](docs/API.md)
 * Try em{io} [online](https://godbolt.org/z/5ceG4hc5j).

-## Yet another parsing and formatting library
+## Yet another character input/output library

 Bare-metal and RTOS based embedded systems do have special requirements which are mostly overlooked by the C++ standard, its implementations and other libraries.